zjyx147/Udacity/README.md

-# Udacity intro to hadoop mapreduce
+# Repositories for Udacity projects